infor-design/design-system/README.md

 Install this into your project with:

 ```
-npm install --save-dev @infor/ids-identity
+npm install --save-dev ids-identity
 ```

-Then look in `node_modules/@infor/ids-identity` for the assets.
+Then look in `node_modules/ids-identity` for the assets.

 ## Building Assets Locally